deventropy/junit-helper/junit-helper-derby/src/site/markdown/manual/configuration.md

 <!--
-Copyright 2016 JUnit Helper Contributors
+Copyright 2016 Development Entropy (deventropy.org) Contributors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.